frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student_admission.md

 <!-- add-breadcrumbs -->
 # Student Admission

-**Student Admission is a document which can be configured in order to initiate an Admission Process for your institution by publishing it on the ERPNext generated website.**
+**Student Admission is a document which can be configured to initiate an Admission Process for your institution by publishing it on the ERPNext generated website.**

 To access student Admission, go to